BSc (Hons) Integrated Children and Young People's Practice

 To support the challenges of the Children's Workforce reform, this conversion degree has been developed to give you the opportunity to develop additional skills, knowledge and competencies within the new integrated children's services.

-You will also further develop skills in critical analysis and research with the ability to recognise how that information can be interpreted and applied to future working situations.
+You will enhance your skills in critical analysis and research with the ability to recognise how that information can be interpreted and applied to future working situations.
+The programme also provides an opportunity to enhance your skills in reflective practice and learn to work across professional and traditional boundaries, meeting the challenges of perpetual change.

 Edge Hill University